LayneTheEpic/audio-project/README.md

 - [x] Sidebar
 	- [x] Move upload function and settings into it
 - [ ] Show a little animation for drawing out the canvas
-- [ ] use delta from rAF to ensure timing accuracy
+- [x] timing accuracy
-	- [ ] this is like really important but I really uhgfduhgdjfksfgldjgldkfjgkldfgj
+	- [x] this is like really important but I really uhgfduhgdjfksfgldjgldkfjgkldfgj
-	- [ ] could precompute at what points the peaks appear and just check "hey is it at this time if yes then animate peak"
-	- [ ] sum deltas from rAF, compare to starting time, and if it's within a close enough margin, animate the peak
 - [ ] stop animating after audio file ends
 - [ ] settings as json?
 	- [ ] localStorage?